ThePhotoCodeGrapher/webfast/README.md

 WebFast! provides a flexible and intuitive platform for creating web applications without the need for extensive coding.
 It empowers users to leverage a model-based approach, making it accessible to a broader audience, including those with limited coding experience.

+## Telegram Community Group
+Join the [WebFast!
+Telegram Community](https://t.me/webfast_community) for quick questions and further discussion of development of the webFast!
+Framework.

 ## Features

 - **Lightweight**: Keep your projects streamlined with a minimalistic approach.